kyleshank/docs/plugin-intro.md

 Plugins are mini applications that run alongside Craft’s core code.
 They can be simple, serving a single purpose like providing a new Dashboard widget type, or they can be complex, introducing entirely new concepts to the system, like an e-commerce application.
 Craft’s plugin architecture provides a solid foundation for building just about anything.

-Technically, plugins are a superset of [Yii Modules](http://www.yiiframework.com/doc-2.0/guide-structure-modules.html), which means they can have [models](http://www.yiiframework.com/doc-2.0/guide-structure-models.html), [active record classes](http://www.yiiframework.com/doc-2.0/guide-db-active-record.html), [controllers](http://www.yiiframework.com/doc-2.0/guide-structure-controllers.html), [application components](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html), and other things.
+Technically, plugins are a superset of [Yii Modules], which means they can have [models], [active record classes], [controllers], [application components], and other things.
 It wouldn’t hurt to take some time to read up on those concepts if you are new to Yii.

 The main benefits of Craft Plugins over Yii Modules are: